mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Alternatively, new media frames can be sent as QUIC datagrams (see {{quic-datagrams}}).
 In either case, a RoQ sender resuming operation after receiving STOP_SENDING can continue starting with the newest media frames available for sending.
 This allows a RoQ receiver to "fast forward" to media frames that are "new enough" to be used.

-Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s) or datagrams.
+Any media frame that has already been sent on the QUIC stream that received the STOP\_SENDING frame, MUST NOT be sent again on the new QUIC stream(s) or DATAGRAMs.

 Note that an RTP receiver cannot request a reset of only a particular media frame because the sending QUIC implementation might already have sent data for